Oirats: Kalmyks

 Kalmykian nationalists and Pan-Mongolists attempted to migrate from Kalmykia to Mongolia in the 1920s when a serious famine gripped Kalmykia.
-On January 22, 1922, Mongolia proposed to accept the immigration of the Kalmyks but the Russian government refused.
+On January 22, 1922, Mongolia proposed to accept the immigration of the Kalmyks, but the Russian government refused.
 Some 71–72,000 (around half of the population) Kalmyks died during the famine.
 The Kalmyks revolted against Russia in 1926, 1930 and 1942–1943.
-In March 1927, Soviets deported 20,000 Kalmyks to Siberia, and Karelia.
+In March 1927, Soviets deported 20,000 Kalmyks to Siberia and Karelia.
 The Kalmyks founded the sovereign Republic of Oirat-Kalmyk on March 22, 1930.
 The Oirat state had a small army and 200 Kalmyk soldiers defeated a force of 1,700 Soviet soldiers in Durvud province of Kalmykia, but the Oirat state was destroyed by the Soviet Army later that year.
-The Mongolian government suggested to accept the Mongols of the Soviet Union, including Kalmyks, but the Soviets rejected the proposal.
+The Mongolian government suggested accepting the Mongols of the Soviet Union, including Kalmyks, but the Soviets rejected the proposal.

 In 1943, the entire population of 120,000 Kalmyks were deported to Siberia by Stalin, accused of supporting invading Axis armies attacking Stalingrad (Volgograd); a fifth of the population is thought to have perished during and immediately after the deportation.
 Around half (97–98,000) of the Kalmyk people deported to Siberia died before being allowed to return home in 1957.
 The government of the Soviet Union forbade teaching the Kalmyk language during the deportation.
 Mongolian leader Khorloogiin Choibalsan attempted to arrange migration of the deportees to Mongolia and he met them in Siberia during his visit to Russia.
 Under the Law of the Russian Federation of April 26, 1991 "On Rehabilitation of Exiled Peoples" repressions against Kalmyks and other peoples were qualified as an act of genocide.

 According to the Russian 2010 Census there were 176,800 Kalmyks, of whom only 80,546 could speak the Kalmyk language, a serious decline from the level of the 2002 Census, in which the number of speakers was 153,602 (with a total number of 173,996 people).
 The Soviet 1989 Census showed 156,386 Kalmyk-speakers with a total number of 173,821 Kalmyks.